Beliavsky/Fortran-code-on-GitHub/README.md

 [SIS](https://github.com/Hori-Lab/SIS): coarse-grained molecular dynamics simulation with the Single-Interaction-Site RNA model, by Naoto Hori et al.

+[Strain_CGMD](https://github.com/ieebon/Strain_CGMD): nonlinear bending motion of single walled carbon nanotubes (SWCNT) calculated by molecular dynamics simulation has been depicted using coarse grained molecular dynamics (CGMD), which is modeled as a simple beads system, by Heeyuen Koh et al.

 [Structure_factor_FFT](https://github.com/jmcdaniel43/Structure_factor_FFT): computes structure factors using the particle mesh Ewald approach, by Jesse Gatten McDaniel.
 Either the electron density structure factor can be computed for X-ray scattering (uses form factors), or the total charge density can be computed (uses input force field charges) to evaluate sum rules

 ## Neural Networks and Machine Learning